IMMACULATE CONCEPTION PARISH

 In 1922, a private residence was purchased and used as a sister’s convent, with two rooms used as classrooms.
 The Sisters of Saint Francis of Joliet, Illinois were placed in charge of the classes.
 Because of the rapid growth in the parish, it was necessary to build a new school.
 In 1925, the new school was ready for use and part of the building was used for Church services.
 In 1954, a gym and four classrooms were added.
 In 1959, three more classrooms were added and the older part of the building was remodeled.
 In January 2002, Immaculate Conception launched a $4 million dollar capital campaign for the construction of additional four classrooms, school air conditioning and other updates to our Kindergarten and School buildings.

 In 1922, a private residence was purchased to be used as a sister’s convent.
 In 1956, the old convent was removed and a new convent built and dedicated in 1957.
 In 1976 the convent became a residence for senior adults no longer able to live in their homes.
 This service was discontinued in 1992.
 The facility was remodeled in 2003 and it was used for Kindergarten, Latchkey, PSR and other parish needs.
 In 2013 the Kindergarten was moved to the school.
 In August 2002, Immaculate Conception began Eucharistic Adoration in the chapel of the Children’s Center.
-It has continued uninterrupted as the Eucharist is exposed on the Altar 24 hours a day.
+In March 2020, the Adoration Chapel was closed due to the COVID-19 pandemic.

 In 1966, the old rectory was removed to make way for a new administration building.
 This was completed in 1967.

 The Grotto was constructed and completed in 1961.
 The stones were collected from every state in the union and some stones came from foreign countries.
 Father Crosser also donated stones from the Holy Lands.
 The grotto was restored in 2016.